 The Barnstormer Baseball Club was formed in 1998 and is a non-profit travel baseball club located in Bettendorf, Iowa.
 The Barnstormers organization’s goal is to help young baseball players build their baseball skills, while emphasizing leadership, sportsmanship & teamwork.
-For the 2020 Season the Club will feature 19 teams from 7u-14u.
-Our home fields are the located at the new all turf TBK Bank Sports complex .
+For the 2021 Season the Club will feature 19 teams from 7u-14u.
+Our home fields are the located at TBK Bank Sports complex .

 The ballpark at Noel Farms, home to the Barnstormers ball club, is barely visible from the juncture of Devils Glen Road and Forest Grove Drive.
 One has to look closely beyond tall, wind-rustled stalks of growing corn to spot the metal backdrop, part of the park’s “Lil Wrigley” ball diamond.